dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 ![NLU&NLG](https://miro.medium.com/max/700/0*CssYMxCpdhLWxISD)

 **Natural Language Understanding (NLU)** is one of the biggest AI challenges.
 Decomposing unstructured input into a structure that the computer can understand.
 For human it's very natural to understand the intention despite small misspellings, shortcuts, swapped words or colloquialisms, but machines need more structured data.
+These NLP algorithms analyze syntax based on correlation, contextual dependencies, and part-of-speech tagging in text.

 - **Distributional** approaches are using machine and deep learning and perform semantic tasks really well.
 These systems are broad and scalable, but they don't include a true understanding of the real meaning of sentences.
-These NLP algorithms analyze syntactic based on correlation, contextual dependencies, and part-of-speech tagging n text.
+These NLP algorithms analyze syntax based on correlation, contextual dependencies, and part-of-speech tagging in text.

   I think that these approach will be able to deduct a language model based on enough data and proper architecture.
 Humans among the world use similar structures to describe the world, each language has nouns, verbs, adjectives and other parts-of-speech that means some kind of general rules were present in the process of creating a language.
 If only we will be able to model one language we will be able to model them all.